AGM Belief Revision, Semantically: Generalization to Arbitrary Tarskian Base Logics

 Let \( \preceq_2^{\mathrm{mr}} \) be the same relation as \( \preceq_1^{\mathrm{mr}} \), except that \( \preceq_2^{\mathrm{mr}} \) strictly prefers \( \omega_3 \) over all over interpretations, i.e., \( {\preceq_2^{\mathrm{mr}}} = {\preceq_1^{\mathrm{mr}}} \setminus\, \{ (\omega,\omega_3) \mid \omega \neq \omega_3 \} \).
 An illustration of \( \preceq_2^{\mathrm{mr}} \) is given in \Cref{fig:min-retractive-circle_2}.
 Indeed, we have that \( \preceq_2^{\mathrm{mr}} \) is min-retractive for \( \mathbb{B}_{\mathrm{mr}} \).
 In particular, observe that the prior counterexample for \( \preceq_1^{\mathrm{mr}} \) does not apply to \( \preceq_2^{\mathrm{mr}} \), as we have \( \omega_0 \not\preceq_2^{\mathrm{mr}} \omega_3 \). \end{example}

-As an aside, let us note that, if $\preceq$ is total but not transitive, min-completeness can be violated even in the setting where $\Omega$ is finite, by means of strict cyclic relationships.
+\sauerwald{Coming back to min-completeness,} let us note that, if $\preceq$ is total but not transitive, min-completeness can be violated even in the setting where $\Omega$ is finite, by means of strict cyclic relationships.

-{\text{ \faHandRock[regular]}} {\text{ \faHandPaper[regular]}} {\text{ \faHandScissors[regular]}} {\textsc{a l l - t h r e e}}
+{\text{ \faHandRock[regular]}} {\text{ \faHandPaper[regular]}} {\text{ \faHandScissors[regular]}} {\mbox{\rm\textsc{a l l - t h r e e}}}

 \begin{example} Let $ \mathbb{B}_{\mathrm{rps}} = (\MC{L},\Omega,\models, \MC{P}(\MC{L}), \cup) $ be the base logic defined by $ \MC{L}=\{\allthree\} $ and $ \Omega=\{ \Hrock, \Hpaper, \Hscissors \} $, with the models relation $\models$ given by $\Mod{\allthree} =$ $\Omega$.
 We now define the relation $\releq{}^{\mathrm{rps}}$ as the common game ``rock-paper-scissors'': paper beats rock ($\Hpaper \prec^{\mathrm{rps}} \Hrock$), scissors beat paper ($\Hscissors \prec^{\mathrm{rps}} \Hpaper$), and rock beats scissors ($\Hrock \prec^{\mathrm{rps}} \Hscissors$).
 Clearly, the set of interpretations $\Omega$ is finite and the relation $\preceq^{\mathrm{rps}}$ is total, but not transitive.
 It is, however vacuously min-retractive.
 By considering a consistent base $\Gamma$ containing the only sentence $\allthree$, we find that $\min(\Mod{\G},\preceq^{\mathrm{rps}}) = \emptyset$, and hence a violation of min-completeness. \end{example}